rikoz/simplepay-wordpress/readme.txt

 `[accept_simplepay_button_payment]`

-It supports the following attributes in the shortcode -
+It supports the following attributes in the shortcode:

     name:
     (string) (required) Name of the product